perty/springboot-security-6/Readme.md

 on roles.
 A user with role `ADMIN` list all users, while a user with role `USER` can only see their own user.

-## V2
+## V2 a custom login form
 In v2, a custom login form was added.
 Since I use static resources, I had to add an endpoint to redirect to the form, else it simply didn't work.
 As you can see in the `SecurityConfig` class, I use `formLogin` configuration with the endpoint /`mylogin`.
 When the form was in static resources, nothing happened on submit, it just came back to the form.
 But with the endpoint that redirects to `/mylogin-form.html`, it worked.

 ## Running the example